 After the war, the balance of the initial fund drive went to starting a Red Cross medical school and building a Red Cross hospital in Shanghai.
-The predominantly medical and relief activities of the Society continued through the end of the Qing and into the Republican period (1911–1937), expanding in reach and sophistication, caring for Chinese across the entire country in war and disaster, working with governments as they emerged, and working despite them as they fell.
+The predominantly medical and relief activities of the Society continued through the end of the Qing and into the Republican period (1911–37), expanding in reach and sophistication, caring for Chinese across the entire country in war and disaster, working with governments as they emerged, and working despite them as they fell.
 Buffeted by constant political change and loose central control of everything from the government to the cultural orthodoxy, the Republican interregnum – although marred by political violence – allowed a period of intellectual and cultural opening and efflorescence.
 These years were marked by the richness of new ideas, experiments, and foreign implants grafted onto (or less often, replacing) China’s traditional systems.

-The success of China’s Red Cross association during this time period could be measured by its national growth: by 1924 it boasted over 40,000 members and 286 chapters and by 1934, almost 120,000 members and 500 chapters.
+The success of China’s Red Cross association during this time could be measured by its national growth: by 1924 it boasted over 40,000 members and 286 chapters and by 1934, almost 120,000 members and 500 chapters.
 It also had a profound influence on other philanthropic groups within China, inspiring the formation of other internationally oriented charities, including the Red Swastika Society.
 The initial growth and establishment of the Society after the fall of the Dynasty indicates the expansion of China’s national philanthropic network, China’s increasingly optimistic international position, and the success of a citizen-run social welfare organization in China.

 The Chinese Society also reached out to the international Red Cross organization and to other national Societies around the world.
 Through its new Society, China became a full participant in the international Red Cross movement.
 In 1904, the Qing adhered to the international Geneva Convention, paving the way for international recognition of China’s Red Cross group.
-In 1912, sponsored by the Japanese Empress, China’s Red Cross was officially recognized by the ICRC in Switzerland and became a full-fledged member.
-This gradual progression towards official recognition was consonant with the trajectory of other emerging national Red Cross Societies.
+In 1912, sponsored by the Japanese empress, China’s Red Cross was officially recognized by the International Committee of the Red Cross (ICRC) in Switzerland and became a full-fledged member.
+This gradual progression toward official recognition was consonant with the trajectory of other emerging national Red Cross Societies.

 The Chinese Society was affiliated with the ICRC from 1912 and with the League of Red Cross Societies from its establishment in 1919.
 These connections entitled the Chinese Red Cross to receive publications from other groups as well as to send their own materials to Paris and Geneva, where many printed pieces from the early 1920s survive.
 In fact, some of these publications were clearly made for Western audiences, specifically prepared for international gatherings of Red Cross Societies or for dissemination in the West.
 This target is clear from the English language text in some of the materials.